Sitefinity/sitefinity-admin-app-extensions/README.md

-## Sitefinity Admin App sample extensions
+ ## Sitefinity CMS Admin App sample extensions

 Leveraging the API-first approach of the Admin App, you can extend and add functionality, for example, in the *Actions* menu, in the grid, or for editing of items.
 The examples in this repository demonstrate the main extensibility points of the API.